crate/croud/docs/commands/clusters.rst

 ``clusters restart-node``
 =========================

-Restarts a node in the cluster.
+Restart a node in a CrateDB cluster.

 Please wait for the node to be restarted before restarting another one.
 Restarting a node might cause downtime on single-node clusters.